 Field Methods in Environmental Geoscience, Fall term

 Students learn essential field skills including designing a field study, mapping, and measurement techniques.
 The geology of Southern Ontario and its mining industry are examined along with the potential for environmental impacts.
 Most instruction takes place during required field trips with students submitting weekly technical reports.
 Download the 2018 syllabus.

 Past exercises have included:

-Cordova Mines - investigating acid mine drainage at an historic gold mine
+Cordova Mines - investigate acid mine drainage at an historic gold mine

-Covia Nepheline Syenite Mine - tour and sampling of waste rock and tailings
+Covia Nepheline Syenite Mine - tour and sample waste rock and tailings

-Bannockburn Gold Property - exploration of a gold deposit
+Bannockburn Gold Property - explore a gold deposit

-Phytoremediation at Cordova Mines - construction of remediation plots
+Phytoremediation at Cordova Mines - construct remediation plots

-Canada Talc Mine - study of the closed and remediated talc mine
+Canada Talc Mine - study this closed remediated mine

-Warsaw Caves - explore the caves and conduct a water sampling survey
+Warsaw Caves - map the caves and conduct a water sampling survey

 Earth materials, winter term